Welcome to Nudge

 CLINIC ROOM HIRE

-The private Nudge clinic space is available for hire by another practitioner.
+Penny has a private studio space in Lancaster that is now available for hire by another practitioner.
 It is obviously suitable for acupuncture, osteopathy and reflexology.
 But it can also be reconfigured for talking therapies, meditation, mindfulness, yoga, dance and Alexander technique.
 Your use of the room includes use of the couch, access to a toilet and washbasin, kitchen and separate entrance.
 The space can be available for 12 hours - 8 am to 8 pm.
 Please enquire.

 - 8 am to 8 pm: £100 per day